 Despite the large decline in Italy's sovereign risk premium in recent months, low inflation raises the real implicit interest rate on outstanding government debt. thereby worsening debt dynamics.
-Indeed, despite decreasing nominal interest rates, the implicit cost of servicing debt increases in the short term because this lower cost of financing is reflected in the outstanding debt stock only gradually (given the maturity of the Italian debt and the roll-over period).
-This entails that the debt-increasing impact of the implicit real cost of debt (i.e. net of the impact of inflation) rises from around 3% of GDP over 2011-2013 to around 4 % foreseen over 2014-2015.
-This more than offsets the debtreducing effect of the positive primary surplus (1.8% of GDP over 2011-2013).
 In addition, low inflation expectations would weigh on the real cost of financing for the economy, worsening growth prospects in turn.
 To illustrate the importance of the risk of deviation of medium-term inflation expectations from the 2 per cent target for price stability, it is worth noting that a 1 percentage point decrease in inflation per year over the 2014-17 baseline would mechanically increase debt-to-GDP ratio by about 5 percentage points at the end of the forecast period, other things being equal.
-(6) the price-competitiveness At same time, adjustment requires Italy to run inflation at below the euro area average.
-Counteracting the impact of possibly lower inflation on debt ratios would require even lower interest rates and further improving the primary balance in a growthfriendly manner (e.g. by focusing cuts on government consumption, limiting tax hikes and preserving productive investment, as well as spending on education and research development).
+(6) At the same time, price-competitiveness adjustment requires Italy to run inflation at below the euro area average.
+Counteracting the impact of possibly lower inflation on debt ratios would require even lower interest rates and further improving the primary balance in a growthfriendly manner (e.g. by focusing cuts on government consumption, limiting tax hikes and preserving productive investment, as well as spending on education and research and development).
+Indeed, despite decreasing nominal interest rates, the implicit cost of servicing debt increases in the short term because this lower cost of financing is reflected in the outstanding debt stock only gradually (given the maturity of the Italian debt and the roll-over period).
+This entails that the debt-increasing impact of the implicit real cost of debt (i.e. net of the impact of inflation) rises from around 3 % of GDP over 2011-2013 to around 4 % foreseen over 2014-2015.
+This more than offsets the debt-reducing effect of the positive primary surplus (1.8 % of GDP over 2011-13).
 The debt-to-GDP ratio has also increased because of low or negative GDP growth (1.5 % of GDP over 2011-13).
 This trend should be reversed as growth becomes positive again, while the primary surplus also contributes to debt reduction.
-A fiscal framework supported by the ongoing spending review, expenditure rationalisation programmes and the action of the newly-created Parliamentary Budget Office, should be conducive to an appropriate multiannual fiscal stance, and thus help put public debt on a downward path (see Section 3.1 for further details).
+A fiscal framework supported by the on-going spending review, expenditure rationalisation programmes and the action of the newly-created Parliamentary Budget Office, should be conducive to an appropriate multiannual fiscal stance, and thus help put public debt on a downward path (see Section 3.1 for further details).
 Regarding the impact of monetary policy, the European Central Bank purchase programme of sovereign debt announced on 22 January 2015 will cover a wide range of medium to long-term maturities, thus supporting the lengthening of debt maturity, while reducing the risk deviation of medium-term inflation expectations from the 2 per cent target for price stability.